pendo-io/pendo-mobile-sdk/pnddocs/swiftui.md

 ## Accessibility Support
 In case you don't add accessibility modifiers ios will generate a default ones based on the ui elements of your app.
 We should have the support of label/identifier/hint. <br>
-Complex Nested accessibility forms might not be supported

 ## Controls support